enthought/traits/enthought/traits/doc/tutorials/traits_2.1/traits_ui/editors/tabular_editor/tabular_editor.rst

     **TabularEditor** *images* trait.
 In that case, the name should be the same as the string specified in the **ImageResource** constructor.

+get_format ( object, trait, row, column )
+    Returns the Python formatting string to apply to the specified *object.trait[row].column* item in order to display it in the table.

+    The result can be any Python string containing exactly one Python formatting sequence, such as *'%.4f'* or *'(%5.2f)'*.

 get_text ( object, trait, row, column )
     Returns a string containing the text to display for a specified *object.trait[row].column* item.